An Early Bishop and Martyr

 The journey to Rome took months because of the way the ships would typically travel by sailing from one port to another nearby port in a sort of skipping way across the Mediterranean.

-His Martyrdom and the Prayers of the Faithful are Answered
+The Prayers of the Faithful are Answered

 The Roman Christians who had learned of St. Ignatius from his letter to them had only been able to spend the briefest of time with him before he was killed.
 When it became clear that St. Ignatius was about to be slain, a number of them gathered together to pray for him.